MarkReddy87/Battleships/README.md

 I ran into a couple of bugs while writing this game.
 * I tried using a for loop to keep track of the guesses but it did not work the way I intended.
 My solution was to create a global variable and increment it by one every time the user made a correct guess, duplicate guess or an out of bounds guess.
-* Another bug I came across was after creating the check_row and check_col functions the if statements in the player_guess funtion gave an error as I had converted the variable values.
+* Another bug I came across was after creating the check_row and check_col functions the if statements in the player_guess funtion returned an error as I had converted the variable values.
 I ammended this by wrapping the variables within the function with int() methods so they were read as integers.
 * The last bug I came across was that if the user kept guessing string values the program would never end so I added the turn counter to check_row and check_col to limit string guesses to 5.

 ## Deployment

 This project was built entirely using GitHub and GitPod.
 * First I created a repository in my GitHub account and named it appropriately.
-* Then I was able to create a GitPod workspace which included the Code Institute template where I was able to write and save all my code online.
+* Then I was able to create a GitPod workspace which included the Code Institute template where I was able to write and save all my code progress.
 * This service has been invaluable to creating all my projects and I would be lost without it.

 This project was deployed using Code Institute's mock terminal for Heroku.
 Steps for deployment on the Heroku site are as follows:
 * Create a new app on the Heroku site
-* Add build pack ensuring Python is at the top and nodjs is below that.
+* Add build packs ensuring Python is at the top and nodjs is below that.
-* Head to the deploy tab and choose github as the deployment method.
+* Click on the deploy tab and choose github as the deployment method.
 * Add the project repository and then you can deploy.

 ## Credits